Home Plan & Pricing Templates

 How to use #

-If a project has a collaborator, a switch to “auto-commit/manual-commit” will appear on the right side of the project name.
+If a project has a collaborator, a switch to “auto-submit/manual-submit” will appear on the right side of the project name.

-- In auto-commit mode, collaborators will get the latest document content in real time, which is equivalent to real-time collaboration.
+• In auto-submit mode, collaborators will get the latest document content in real time, which is equivalent to real-time collaboration.

-- In manual commit mode, collaborators will get the latest document content only after they click the Commit button.
-If you haven’t finished debugging your LaTeX code, you can leave it uncommitted and commit it when the debugging is complete, so that it doesn’t affect other collaborators’ compilation, which is called asynchronous collaboration.
+• In manual submit mode, collaborators will get the latest document content only after they click the Submit button.
+If you haven’t finished debugging your LaTeX code, you can leave it unsubmitted and submit it when the debugging is complete, so that it doesn’t affect other collaborators’ compilation, which is called asynchronous collaboration.

 Features of asynchronous collaboration #

-- The latest documentation from the current user is automatically loaded at compile time, regardless of whether a commit is clicked or not.
+• The latest documentation from the current user is automatically loaded at compile time.

-- When a project has data that needs to be committed, a small red dot will be displayed on the commit button.
+• When a project has data that needs to be submittted, a small red dot will be displayed on the Submit button.

-- Uploads or updates of non-text files are still committed in real time.
+• Uploads or updates of non-text files are still submitted in real time.

-- When switching from manual-commit to auto-commit, if there is any uncommitted collaboration data, you need to commit the collaboration data first before switching.
+• When switching from manual-submit to auto-submit, if there is any unsubmitted collaboration data, you need to submit the collaboration data first before switching.

-- When the review mode is turned on, only after the collaborative data is committed, the review records associated with it will take effect.
+• When the review mode is turned on, only after the collaborative data is submitted, the review records associated with it will take effect.

-- Only after the collaborative data is committed, the latest document will be downloaded/copied, and the same for new versions.
+• Only after the collaborative data is submitted, the latest document will be downloaded/copied, and the same for new versions.

-- Document edit history is generated only after collaborative data is committed.
+• Document edit history is generated only after collaborative data is submiitted.

 Cautions #

-Asynchronous collaboration is mainly used to solve the problem of debugging LaTeX code that affects the compilation of other collaborators, so try not to leave the data uncommitted for a long time.
+Asynchronous collaboration is mainly used to solve the problem of debugging LaTeX code that affects the compilation of other collaborators, so try not to leave the data unsubmitted for a long time.